fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/syllabus.md

 ## Quiz
-Quiz4 will cover loops and arrays.
+Quiz5 will cover arrays and pointers.
 ## Course schedule

 <!---